KamilRusinRepo/NewShopReop/README.md

 * [Further plans for development](#further-plans-for-development)

 # General info
-The project showcases an online store where, as an admin, you can manage products, users can log in to the store, place orders, view their order history, and much more.
+The project showcases an online store where, as an admin, you can manage products, users can log in to the store, place orders, view their order history, and many more.
 I encourage you to watch the video demonstrating the store's functionality.

 # Technologies
 * Java 17